AmitPress/pycodes/readme.md

 Follow the codes in a regular manner.
 Many hints and tips were given as a commented text.
 Thank you.

-PRs are not allowed for this moment!!!
+PRs are not allowed for this moment!!